mark-hennessy/flow-vs-typescript/README.md

 # Flow vs. Typescript
-This is a sandbox app that I used to experiment with various JavaScript technologies.
+This is a sandbox app created to experiment with various JavaScript technologies.

-My main goal was to compare ES6/Flow and Typescript.
+The main goal was to compare ES6/Flow and Typescript.

-My secondary goals were to experiment with:
+The secondary goals were to experiment with:

 * Build tools
 * NPM dependency management